Loyola University > Center for Engaged Learning, Teaching, and Scholarship (CELTS) > Symposium > Ways to Participate

 The Center for Engaged Learning, Teaching, & Scholarship and the Loyola Undergraduate Research Opportunities Program (LUROP) welcomes you to the Undergraduate Research & Engagement Symposium - Loyola’s annual celebration of research, community engagement projects, and scholarly and creative works conducted by Loyola University Chicago undergraduate students!

-The 2022 Undergraduate Research & Engagement Symposium celebrates student scholarship as they participate in the process of co-creating knowledge through research, community-based learning, and learning portfolios.
+The 2023 Undergraduate Research & Engagement Symposium celebrates student scholarship as they participate in the process of co-creating knowledge through research, community-based learning, and learning portfolios.
 As a celebration of students’ scholarly work, this symposium actively exhibits Loyola’s mission to “expand knowledge in service to humanity through learning, justice, and faith.”
 We invite students, staff, faculty, alumni, and our community partners to participate in this celebration of undergraduate scholarship and community engagement.
+To register for this year's symposium, being held on April 22, 2023, please use this registration form.

 If you have participated in undergraduate research or community engagement projects through LUROP fellowships, external programs, service-learning experiences, internships, community partnerships, independent study, and academic courses during the academic year, you are eligible to participate in the Symposium.
 Each year, we celebrate the diverse and exciting ways undergraduate students advance Loyola’s Jesuit mission of “expanding knowledge in service to humanity through learning, justice, and faith.”
 Please consider sharing your undergraduate research and/or community engagement projects as part of the Undergraduate Research & Engagement Symposium.